elaOnMars/ALSA-only-Jack-Archlinux-Audio-Config/README.md

 Save and close the file.

+__Hint: With this configuration most webbrowsers will not produce any sound.
+Be patient. we will fix this issue later. :)__

 __Important: Reboot now and check, that the _snd_ module was loaded amd the built-in sound card has _index 0_.
 Use the follwing command:__
 ```
 _modinfo -p snd
 ```

 ## 3. Sound- and recording-check